Face coverings protect our entire community from COVID-19

 Businesses must require face coverings

-Businesses must also provide their staff with face coverings.
+Businesses must also provide their staff with face coverings, but they have the option to wear their own.
 See shops that are selling PPE.